RUB-NDS/BurpSSOExtension/README.md

 - Load the JAR file from the target folder into Burp's Extender.
 (Start Burp with Java 1.8)
 - SSO messages are highlighted automatically in Burp's HTTP history (Proxy tab).
 - SAML, JSON and JWT editors and viewers attached automatically.
-- A SOO History, Options and Help can be found in a new tab called 'EsPReSSO'.
+- A SSO History, Options and Help can be found in a new tab called 'EsPReSSO'.

 ## Dependencies and Licences